pdennis-amt/copy-github-file-url/README.md

 - To copy the URL of the file with a single line highlighted in Github, right-click on the line in the editor
 - To copy the URL of the file with a range of lines highlighted in Github, select the entire range (the caret should be at the beginning of the line below the end of the range) and right-click on the range

-There are 2 options to choose from:
+There are 4 options to choose from:
+ - Copy URL and Open Github (Develop)
+ - Copy URL and Open Github (Main)
  - Copy URL and Open Github (Master)
  - Copy URL and Open Github (Current Branch)

-Both options above result in the URL being copied to the clipboard and opened in a new tab of your default browser.
-The only difference is the branch in the URL (Master or the currently checked-out branch)
+All options above result in the URL being copied to the clipboard and opened in a new tab of your default browser.
+The only difference is the branch in the URL.
+Current Branch opens the currently checked-out branch.

 ## Extra Notes
- - I have a Keyboard Shortcut set for **Copy URL and Open Github (Master)** since I use that a lot so I can highlight the line or lines I want and just use the shortcut.
+ - Feel free to set a Keyboard Shortcut for any (or all) of these!